Computer history - 2008

 The ATSC approved H.264 to be broadcast over television in July 2008.

-On August 14, 2008, the W32.Gammima.AG worm snuck itself onto the International space station.
-The worm became the first known computer virus to travel into space.
+On August 14, 2008, the W32.Gammima.AG worm snuck itself onto the International Space Station and became the first known computer virus to travel into space.

-On June 30, 2008, technology publisher CNET is acquired by CBS Interactive for $1.8 billion.
+On June 30, 2008, technology publisher CNET was acquired by CBS Interactive for $1.8 billion.

 New computer products and services introduced in 2008

-Microsoft released the WorldWide Telescope (WWT), an application for viewing astronomical data, on February 27, 2008.
+Microsoft released the WWT (Worldwide Telescope), an application for viewing astronomical data, on February 27, 2008.